-I - INTRODUCTION
+I-INTRODUCTION

-The Freedom Online Coalition (FOC) was established at the inaugural Freedom Online Conference in The Hague, Netherlands, on December 8th and 9th, 2011.
-The purpose of this document is to outline the updated structure and operational aspects of the FOC, based upon the results of the Strategic Review of the Coalition that were presented at the 6th Annual Conference in San Jose, Costa Rica in October 2016.
+The Freedom Online Coalition (FOC or the Coalition) was established at the inaugural Freedom Online (FO) Conference in The Hague, Netherlands, on December 8th and 9th, 2011.
+The purpose of this document is to outline the updated structure and operational aspects of the FOC.